Katrina Olds

 Biography

 Prof. Olds is always happy to engage with students about their academic and intellectual preoccupations; strange histories in the past and present; and grad school, a/k/a, "What should I do with my life?"
-She is the faculty adviser for the History honors society (Phi Alpha Theta) and is especially interested in helping students develop pride and a sense of ownership in their intellectual endeavors.
-In addition to the range of classes that she teaches for the history department on pre-modern Europe, Prof. Olds enjoys offering interdisciplinary courses in the humanities for the Honors Program in the Humanities, Global Humanities, the Saint Ignatius Institute, and the Honors College.
+In addition to the range of classes that she teaches for the history department on pre-modern Europe, Prof. Olds enjoys offering interdisciplinary courses in the humanities for the Saint Ignatius Institute and the Honors College.

 Research Areas

-• Religious and intellectual exchange in Spain and the Americas
+• The inquisition in Spain and the Americas

 Appointments